 Multiple Database Search

-With the deluge of data in the new era, many organizations face the problem of a “Silo-Effect”, where essentially data is being stored in different platforms, resulting in standalone databases (silos) with no means to bridge any information between them.
-This is especially true in Healthcare and any customer facing Industry where a patient’s/customer’s credentials are entered into different databases (often with the inclusion of typographical errors), resulting in replication of the record with missing information.
+With the deluge of data in the new era, many organizations face the problem of a “Silo-Effect”, where data is being stored in different platforms, resulting in standalone databases (silos) with no means to bridge any information between them.
+This is especially true in Healthcare and any customer facing industry where a patient’s/customer’s credentials are entered into different databases (often with the inclusion of typographical errors), resulting in replication of the record with missing information.

 Privacy of sensitive/confidential data is a prime requirement in industries such as Healthcare, Insurance, Government, etc. Various privacy laws/acts (such as HIPAA, FRCA, ECPA, etc) have been enforced to prohibit the disclosure or misuse of such information.

 Safety of our customer’s data is essential to us and we at simMachines have developed Machine Learning techniques that allow fast and flexible searches to be performed on such sensitive data without risking any disclosure.
 Building on top of our proprietary querying algorithm, we are also able to perform classification and clustering, while adhering to all the privacy laws in place.